recommend-games/blog/content/posts/sdj_2023_3/index.md

 Alright, I guess it doesn't come as a surprise that I don't think {{% game 353545 %}}Next Station: London{{% /game %}} will win (or at least I hope it won't).
 As I already said, {{% game 370164 %}}Fun Facts{{% /game %}} is in some respects the perfect {{% sdj / %}}, still my money is on {{% game 370591 %}}Dorfromantik{{% /game %}}.
 It has a couple of things going for itself:

 1. The jury clearly disagrees with my assessment of it being a solo (only) game, so that doesn't seem to be an obstacle.
-2. Bring video gamers into board gaming.
-3. Something else?
-4. Some similarity to {{% game 295947 %}}Cascadia{{% /game %}}, pro or con?
-5. Maybe being a solo game isn't all that bad?
+2. Maybe being a solo game isn't all that bad?
 Maybe it's time to highlight this part of the hobby?
-But then again, Harald Schrapers described his attitude towards solo games as "wouldn't come to his mind", so that seems unlikely motivation.
+But then again, Harald Schrapers, chair of the jury, wrote a whole editorial on how he's "totally not interested" in solo gaming (spielbox 2019/7).
+3. From a social aspect, maybe the strongest draw could be the promise of bringing video gamers into the analogue tabletop world.
+As an ambassador for the hobby, this could be the most valuable assets of them all.

 # Nominated for {{% kdj %}}Kennerspiel des Jahres 2023{{% /kdj %}}